-More information is available at www.opengroup.org.
+Further information on The Open Group is available at www.opengroup.org.

 The Open Group has over 15 years' experience in developing and operating certification programs and has extensive experience developing and facilitating industry adoption of test suites used to validate conformance to an open standard or specification.